wso2/docs-mi/en/docs/learn/examples/protocol-switching/switching-from-fix-to-jms.md

-# Switch from FIX to AMQP
+# Switch from FIX to JMS

-This example demonstrates how WSO2 Micro Integrator receives messages through FIX and forwards them through AMQP.
+This example demonstrates how WSO2 Micro Integrator receives messages through FIX and forwards them through JMS.

-Synapse will forward the order request by binding it to a JMS message payload and sending it to the AMQP consumer.
-The AMQP consumer will send an execution back to Banzai.
+Synapse will forward the order request by binding it to a JMS message payload and sending it to the ActiveMQ consumer.
+The ActiveMQ consumer will send an execution back to Banzai.

 ## Synapse configuration